-- Caused by genetic diseases, either by chromosomal conditions (i.e. the Klinefelter Syndrome), genetic causes, like the Noonan syndrome, or diseases caused by defects in the genes of the Y chromosome.
+- caused by genetic alteration the chromosomal level (i.e. the Klinefelter Syndrome), or a faulty gene, for example in Noonan syndrome.
+Diseases can also be caused by defects in the genes of the male Y chromosome.

 - Acquired disorders

-- In this group, we find those problems caused as a side effect or adverse reaction of certain drugs, such as chemotherapy, drug use, radiotherapy, trauma, infections, etc. The best-known pathologies are varicocele, cryptorchidism, orchitis and hydrocele.
+- In this group, we find those problems caused as side effects or adverse reaction of certain drugs, e.g. chemotherapy, drug use, radiotherapy, trauma, infections, etc. The most known pathologies are varicocele, cryptorchidism, orchitis and hydrocele.

 If you are interested in more detailed information on this subject, we invite you to continue reading here: Testicular Disorders & Infertility.

-The post-testicular causes of male infertility comprise a set of complications derived either from a blockage or an abnormality in the seminal duct.
+The post-testicular causes of male infertility are a set of complications derived either from a blockage or an abnormality in the seminal ducts.

-The seminal ducts are the epididymis, the ductus deferens and the urethra, which must be crossed by the sperm to go out once they have been produced by the testicles.
+The seminal ducts consist of the epididymis, the vas deferens and the urethra, which the sperm must travel through once they have been produced in the testicles.